 Experience and Expertise

-- Supervision of 8 PhD students in the Lab as well as support with writing and project planning / experimental design and troubleshooting
+• Supervision of over 18 PhD students in the Lab as well as support with writing and project planning / experimental design and troubleshooting

 Industrial Work Experience